bintoro/overloading.py/README.md

 >>> g('hello')    # Bypass dispatcher and call `g` regardless of arg type.
 'expects integer'
 ```

-#### <a name="mro"></a>More on argument polymorphism and function validation

-There is a caveat regarding parameter subtyping.
-During argument matching, the ranking of candidate functions according to type specificity depends on the classes' inheritance hierarchies (MROs).
-However, an argument value may be considered an instance of a class even if the MRO does not actually include the class.
-This is the case with, e.g., abstract base classes.

-In practical terms, the matching algorithm is unable to tell whether `Iterable` or `Mapping` should be considered a better match for a `dict` instance.
-Although in this case the answer is obvious, there is no general solution for classes whose metaclasses implement their own `__instancecheck__` methods.
-It is perfectly possible for a value to be considered an instance of two classes that fail a subclass check against each other.

-To guard against this, the function validator requires that abstract base classes may not occupy the same parameter position on two or more functions that are otherwise equivalent.
-For instance, you may not have `Iterable` as the first type in one function and `Mapping` in another, if that is their only distinguishing feature.

-This restriction may be relaxed in the future.
-A system of abstract base classes that has a consistent derivation hierarchy will be acceptable once the validation and matching algorithms gain the ability to recognize and deal with them.

 #### A note on parameters